Before making an application

 What is full cost recovery?

-Full cost recovery is the system which allows groups running multiple projects to allocate a proportion of the overheads and management costs of running a particular project to each project and grant application.
+Full cost recovery is the system which allows groups running multiple projects to allocate a proportion of their overheads to each project and grant application.
 We have a separate worksheet that explains full cost recovery in more detail which can be accessed here.
-Allocating some of the overheads and management costs to each project (ie considering the real time full costs of the project to the organisation) will assist with the ongoing sustainability of the organisation.
+Allocating some of the overhead costs to each project (ie considering the real time full costs of the project to the organisation) will assist with the ongoing sustainability of the organisation.

 Can I include VAT?